steaks/codeducky/blogs/LinqOperatorsAndOrdering.md

 <pre>
 // prints 1, 2, 3, 4, 5 as opposed to 5, 4, 3, 2, 1
 new[] { 1, 2, 3, 4, 5 }.Join(new[] { 5, 4, 3, 2, 1 }, i => i, i => i, (i1, i2) => i1).Dump();
+// If you're unfamiliar with the .Dump() extension , this is available when writing snippets of code in the super-handy tool <a href="https://www.linqpad.net/">LinqPad</a>.
+If you // work regularly with C#, VB, or F# and you don't use LinqPad, <a href="https://www.linqpad.net/">download it</a> and give it a try.
+It's free!
 </pre>

 What does this mean for the various LINQ operators?
 Here's a quick summary: